usnistgov/ARIAC_docs/docs/competition/challenges.rst

 Flipped Parts Challenge
 -----------------------

 The environment can be started with parts that are flipped.
 Flipped parts are parts that are upside down (the z-axis of the part faces down instead of up).
 When a part is spawned as flipped, the CCS is required to flip this part again so it ends up with the correct orientation.
-If an order is submitted with flipped parts, these parts are not considered for scoring.
+If an order is submitted with flipped parts, the score for that order will be zero.

 The goal of this challenge is to evaluate the approach used by the CCS to flip a part.